Five Came Back: Cast

-As of 2023, Casey Johnson is the last surviving cast member.

 Production

 Development

 The film was based on an original story by former journalist Richard Carroll.
 The studio bought it on 12 April 1938 and said it would be a "probable vehicle" for Cary Grant.
 However, Five Came Back wound up being made as a B picture, albeit a higher budgeted one than normal films of the type.
 In August 1938 it was announced as part of RKO's schedule for the following year.

 Victor McLaglen and Charles Coburn were originally announced as cast members.
 Eventually, John Carradine was borrowed from 20th Century Fox and Allen Jenkins from Warner Bros.
 C. Aubrey Smith and Joseph Calleia were also cast.
 Lucille Ball, Patric Knowles, and Kent Taylor were last-minute replacements for Ann Sothern, Alan Marshall, and Alan Baxter.

 Shooting

 Principal photography took place from March 30, to April 26, 1939.
 The total budget was $225,000.

 Although primarily filmed on a back lot, Five Came Back overcame some of the limitations of its low budget.
 Farrow insisted on a realistic jungle environment, and had trees imported to flesh out the jungle landscape on the sound stage.
 Ball was reportedly upset by unwanted advances from Morris, and clashed with director Farrow over his harsh tactics.
 When two black widow spiders dropped out of a tree onto Ball's head, she became extremely upset and left the set screaming.
 Production was also delayed by a rainstorm and Carradine falling ill.